ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 The DM Synchronization Channel is used for communication between the HNA and the DM for synchronizing the Public Homenet Zone.
 Note that the Control Channel and the Synchronization Channel are by construction different channels even though there they may use the same IP address.
 Suppose the HNA and the DM are using a single IP address and let designate by XX.
-YYYY and ZZZZ the various ports involved in the communications.
+YYYYY and ZZZZZ the various ports involved in the communications.

-The Control Channel is between the HNA working as a client using port number YYYY (a high range port) toward a service provided by the DM at port 853, when using DoT.
+The Control Channel is between the HNA working as a client using port number YYYYY (an ephemeral also commonly designated as high range port) toward a service provided by the DM at port 853, when using DoT.

-On the other hand, the Synchronization Channel is set between the DM working as a client using port ZZZZ (another high range port) toward a service provided  by the HNA at port 853.
+On the other hand, the Synchronization Channel is set between the DM working as a client using port ZZZZZ (another ephemeral port) toward a service provided  by the HNA at port 853.

 As a result, even though the same pair of IP addresses may be involved the Control Channel and the Synchronization Channel are always distinct channels.